 Data forwarding, in-sequence delivery and duplication avoidance at handover can be guaranteed when the target gNB uses the same DRB configuration as the source gNB.

 Timer based handover failure procedure is supported in NR.
-RRC connection re-establishment procedure is used for recovering from handover failure.
+RRC connection re-establishment procedure is used for recovering from handover failure except in certain CHO or DAPS handover scenarios: